Stop HUD’s Proposed Rollback of the Equal Access Rule to Allow Discrimination Against Transgender People Experiencing Homelessness

 In 2020, we are still living in a world where Black trans women are not afforded the luxury of safety, even by the systems that are set up to care for our most vulnerable.
 In our current reality, transgender and gender non-conforming people are forced to contend with constant threats of homelessness in the midst of an economic crisis, the COVID-19 pandemic, and what the American Medical Association deemed an “epidemic” of anti-trans violence in 2019.
 It is unknown exactly how many of the trans folks lost to violence so far this year had experienced homelessness.
 But if rates indicated by the 2015 NCTE survey hold true, at least seven of those lives lost may have been saved by stable housing and access to supportive and affirming services.

-From now until September 22nd, the public comment period for the Equal Access Rule is open.
+Until September 22nd, 2020, the public comment period for the Equal Access Rule is open.
 During this time, HUD is legally obligated to review and respond to each unique comment submitted to their website.
 The more comments they receive, the longer it will take for them to implement this harmful and discriminatory rule.
 It is the responsibility of our homeless service agencies, advocates, and publicly funded shelters to provide care and safety to the most vulnerable members of our society in their time of greatest need.
 This can only be achieved by acknowledging and fighting back against our government’s collusion with white supremacy and cisheteropatriachy, which further endangers the lives of trans people, and most especially Black trans women.
-Please go to HousingSavesLives.org, where you can access a comment portal with easy talking points and prompts.
-Share your thoughts on why nondiscrimination protections for trans people experiencing homelessness are urgent, lifesaving, and necessary.